priestd09/corda/docs/source/inthebox.rst

 * An identity framework.

 The open source version of Corda is designed for developers exploring how to write apps.
 It is not intended to be production grade software.
-For example it uses an embedded SQL database and doesn't yet have connectivity support for mainstream SQL vendors (Oracle, Postgres, MySQL, SQL Server etc).
-It hasn't been security audited and the APIs change in every release.
+For example, it uses an embedded SQL database and doesn't yet have connectivity support for mainstream SQL vendors (Oracle, Postgres, MySQL, SQL Server, etc.).
+It hasn't been security audited and the APIs may change in every Milestone release.

 Source tree layout
 ------------------